Gear Guides

 The Advantages of Combo Length

 While manufacturers continuously introduce new heads and shafts, the core setup of iron and wedge sets has remained relatively stagnant for years.
-Enter combo length iron sets, such as Avoda Golf's Origin Series, which challenge conventional norms and promise superior accuracy into and around the green.
+Enter combo-length iron sets, such as Avoda Golf’s Origin Series, which challenge conventional norms and promise superior accuracy into and around the green.

-Currently, the market offers two types of iron sets: variable lengths and same lengths, each with its own advantages and disadvantages.
-Traditional variable-length irons/wedges comprise 10 different shaft lengths and head weights, necessitating a different setup and swing for each shot into and around the green, which can make consistent ball striking with your irons and wedges challenging.
+Traditional variable-length irons/wedges comprise 10 different shaft lengths and head weights, necessitating a different setup and swing for each shot into and around the green.
+This complexity can make consistent ball striking with irons and wedges challenging.
+In these sets, higher-lofted clubs have heavier heads on shorter shafts.
+The heavier wedge heads result in faster ball speeds, reducing spin and control around the green.

-Scoring Clubs vs Long Approach Clubs
+Scoring Clubs vs. Long Approach Clubs

 A set of irons/wedges can be divided into two categories: scoring clubs and long approach clubs.